 Before you list your vehicle for sale or visit a dealership, check local listings to see what similar models are going for.
 Check Craigslist, Autotrader, Cars.com, eBay, and maybe even a few dealer websites for your car with similar features.
 Once you’ve done that, you’ll have a good idea about your competition.

-If you plan to sell your car privately, there’s a good chance that buyers will do similar research to see what similar cars are going for.
+If you plan to sell your car privately, there’s a good chance that buyers will do research to see what similar cars are going for.
 Obviously, they’re looking to get the best deal possible.
 Doing your research will help you get the most money for your car by giving you an idea of how much your car is worth in terms of the competition.

 Once you have a realistic figure in mind, you can use Kelley Blue Book to get a rough estimate for how much your car is actually worth.
-KBB’s value, though, is not concrete and it’s very unlikely that someone will purchase your vehicle for the full value.
+KBB’s value, though, is not concrete and it’s very unlikely that someone will purchase your vehicle for the full listed value.
 Instead, it’s a good ballpark estimate of what someone is willing to pay for your vehicle.

 Once you have the rough figure of how much your car is worth and decide that you still want to go through with selling your vehicle, get your car’s documents ready.
 If you’ve been keeping track of all the maintenance that’s been done to your car, collect that paperwork.
 You’ll also want to make sure that you have the title (if the car’s paid off) and that all of the information is correct.

 If you’re looking to sell your vehicle privately, check online to print out a basic bill of sale form.
 You’ll want to print out two copies – one for you and one for the buyer.
 This form is crucial for your records and is a must.
-While car titles have a sale section on the back of them, having another document for your record is crucial for the DMV and can be used if something goes awry.
+While car titles have a sale section on the back of them, having another document for your records is crucial for satisfying the DMV and can be used if something goes awry.

 Unless you’re willing to take a lower offer for your car, it’s best to spend some extra money getting it as close to perfect as possible.
 If you’re not comfortable working on your own car, take it to a trusted mechanic or dealership to see what needs to be fixed.
 Small things, like an oil change, air filter, and windshield wipers won’t drastically change your car’s appeal to a buyer.
 But larger things, like brakes and tires, will.
 Plus, a smart buyer will see your lack of overall maintenance as a bargaining chip.